- SLU Brand Identity

 Four-Color Saint Louis University Logo

 Adopted in 1995, Saint Louis University's four-color logo is a stylized fleur-de-lis containing artistic elements unique to the University and its Catholic, Jesuit heritage.
 Read the FAQ and guidelines for the Saint Louis University logo, then download it here.

 - The crown in the logo represents the crown of Saint King Louis IX of France, namesake of the city and the University.

 - The wolves and kettle within the cross are taken from the family crest of St. Ignatius of Loyola, founder of the Society of Jesus.
-The imagery refers to the prosperity and generosity of the Loyola family, who after feeding family, retainers and soldiers, had enough to feed the animals.

 - The cross within the cross and the letters "IHS," the first three letters of the name Jesus in Greek, are traditional Catholic symbols.

 - The three nails represent Christ's crucifixion.